POSTECH-CVLab/Geometric-Primitives/README.md

 # Geometric-Primitives

-It defines a geometric primitive.
+It defines a geometric primitive for accomplishing 3D shape generation.

 ## Installation